mbabynames search ✿

 Caroline Sophia

-"noble and strong" (Caroline) meets "wisdom" (Sophia).
+"free woman" (Caroline) meets "wisdom" (Sophia).
 The combination reads as complete.
 Neither name overshadows the other.
 Sophia starts with a soft S, which glides naturally from Caroline's ending.

 Caroline Avery